benneic/appengine-gcs-image-manipulator/README.md

 This API is a proof of concept to showcase how it is essentially possible to get free image transformations powered by the same services that powers Google Photos.

+It demonstrates how to:
+- do signed uploads direct from the client to a Google Cloud Storage bucket to optimise for speed (bypassing a webserver or middleware)
+- generate a dynamic url using the Google App Engine Images API

 **Uses**:
 - Google Cloud Storage
 - Google App Engine with Images API